Kaspersky Internet Security has a number of limitations that are not critical to operation of the application.

 Limitations on the operation of certain components and automatic processing of files

-If a device scan is started from My Kaspersky, files will be processed automatically based on the rules specified in the application.
-Files detected on a device can be processed automatically by request from My Kaspersky without your confirmation, even if interactive protection is enabled in the application.
+If a device scan is started from My Kaspersky portal, files will be processed automatically based on the rules specified in the application.
+Files detected on a device can be processed automatically by request from My Kaspersky portal without your confirmation, even if interactive protection is enabled in the application.

 Special considerations for file processing in interactive protection mode